Brontornis: Evolution

 Traditionally, Brontornis was usually attributed as a genus to the extinct family of the Phorusrhacidae ("Terror birds"), which was quite widespread in South America and comprises large to very large, mostly predatory birds.
 These are related to the seriama, sharing features such as a hook-shaped upper beak and the curved ungues, which had sharp claws and thus distinguish the birds as predatory carnivores.
 Within the Phorusrhacids, Brontornis was referred to their own subfamily of Brontornithinae, very large and massive birds which also included physical territories and paraphysis.
-The allocation to the Phorusrhacidae was mainly based of the strong lower jaw symphysis and the targeted Tarsometatatarsus at the front and back, and was supported by Herculano M. F. Alvarenga and Elizabeth Höfling in 2003.
+The allocation to the Phorusrhacidae was mainly based on the strong lower jaw symphysis and the targeted Tarsometatatarsus at the front and back, and was supported by Herculano M. F. Alvarenga and Elizabeth Höfling in 2003.
 A revision of the genre of Federico L. Agnolin in 2007 rejects the assignment based on these characteristics to the Phorusrhacids, since they also occur in other early large running birds, for example in Anserimorphs or within the Dromornithidae.
 The rotation of the middle shape of the Tibiotarsus and the construction of the square leg suggest for a closer relationship with the goose family (aneriform) rather than Phorusrhacidae.
 For these reasons, Brontornis was excluded from the Phorusrhacids and moved to the base of the goose birds by Agnolin.
 Physornis and Paraphysornis, on the other hand, have been considered close relatives of Brontornis in their own subfamily in Phorusrhacidae, Brontornithinae, though it is sometimes referred to as Physornithinae.

 This phylogenetic position for Brontornis had originally been favored by the first descriptions of the genus, but Mathilde Dolgopol de Sáez classified it as a relative of geese and Gastornis in 1927.
 Subsequently, after Agnolin's revision, his analysis was met with some approval from other paleontologists, but disagreements from other.

 A phylogenetic analysis of Phorusrhacidae in 2011 again concluded that Brontornis was justified in the placement with the special expression of a fragmented thoracic vertebrae.
 Once again, suggesting that Brontornis sat within Anserimorpha.

 With other cladist analyses suggested the structure of resemble that of Anserimorphs.
 The lack of the striking bone footbridge (Pons Supratendineus) on the front of the lower joint of the tibiotarsus of Brontornis was also pointed out several times, which in occurs in the Phorusrhacidae.
 Furthermore, the short and robust construction of the mandible contrasts to the long and slim mandibles of Phorusrhacids, again suggested that Brontornis isn't a phorusrhacid.
 According to the examinations already mentioned, the different design of the lower jaw also results in a different diet of Brontornis than Phorusrhacids.